Skip navigation links

 Prof. Maurizio De Vita

-Prof. Valentina Bonora
+Prof.ssa Valentina Bonora

-18CFU - First Year, Second Semester
+18 CFU - First Year, Second Semester

 The restoration laboratory complements the training experiences by providing information on conceptual stages, working tools, regulatory data, and the significance of and methods for preparing all the phases involved in a modern-day restoration project.
-Following the theoretical teaching and its application in the field, through visits to restoration sites, individual students prepare a project that is as comprehensive as possible in terms of both the definition of each of its stages, from survey to proposal, and the progression from the general concept to the detailed development of certain parts, elements and construction systems.Specific attention is given to contemporary additions to historical buildings and sites.
-Educational goals are: to learn how to prepare a restoration project, from the survey to the potential restoration approaches, from structural consolidation to proposals for reusing disused complexes.
+Following the theoretical teaching and its application in the field, through visits to restoration sites, individual students prepare a project that is as comprehensive as possible in terms of both the definition of each of its stages, from survey to proposal, and the progression from the general concept to the detailed development of certain parts, elements and construction systems.
+Specific attention is given to contemporary additions to historical buildings and sites.
+Educational goals are to learn how to prepare a restoration project, from the survey to the potential restoration approaches, from structural consolidation to proposals for reusing disused complexes.
 To prepare for checking regulations and laws governing the technological upgrading of historic architecture in a manner compatible with the existing structures.
-To be aware of the complexity and uniqueness of restoration issues, particularly in relation to the delicate balance between old and new architecture, old and new materials, and the general issue of contemporary addition while understanding a place’s identity, and the requirements of conservation versus free expression.
+It is important to be aware of the complexity and uniqueness of restoration issues, particularly the delicate balance between old and new architecture, old and new materials, and contemporary addition, while understanding a place’s identity and the conservation requirements versus free expression.

 • SOCIOLOGY OF ARCHITECTURE